 Doris Luther, Mediation and Conflict Resolution Services.
 Doris is a founding board member of the first Community Mediation Center and Victim-Offender mediation project in Maine.
 Doris is also a mediator and former Regional Coordinator for Maine's Court Alternative Dispute Resolution Service (CADRES).
 She has a Master’s of Arts degree in Conflict Resolution.

-Cost: USM Law Students and MAM members: FREE, Non-MAM members: $15.
+Cost: University Maine School of Law Students and MAM members: FREE, Non-MAM members: $15.

 Law Students and MAM members - please register so we know how many are attending.
 Space is limited.